Police

 More information:

 You must always carry original ID documents.
 Police and law enforcement can request to see them.
+You may wish to keep a laminated copy of your documents with you that can be shown in place of your actual passports or identification cards.

 You can't export precious stones from Guinea without a licence.
 If you can't show a licence, authorities may imprison you.